orenamema/burger/README.md

       );
     });
 ````
 The code above is the part of the code that let's us change the state of the burger to devoured.
+It also sends the `PUT` request then reload the page with the updated data, in this case the list of burgers.

 ## Learning Points